mtfuji25/widget-react/README.md

 import React from "react";
 import { SubscriptionProvider } from "@papaya-finance/widget-react";
 import { QueryClient } from "@tanstack/react-query";
-import { wagmiAdapter, metadata, projectId, networks } from "./config";
+import { wagmiAdapter, metadata, reownProjectId, papayaProjectId, networks } from "./config"; // Config is same as React app

 const queryClient = new QueryClient();